 5. Missing or broken components have your cable carrier with one link in the grave?

 As obvious as this sounds, it is often overlooked by most users.
-Finding a missing part like a crossbar could be an indicator of a larger problem, such as the cables being pulled too tight against the inner radius crossbars in the loop of the chain.
+Finding a missing part like a crossbar could be an indicator of a larger problem, such as the cables being pulled too tightly against the inner radius crossbars in the loop of the chain.
 Missing fasteners can cause trough shifting, which creates obstructions that could lead to catastrophic failures.
 If a section of the trough were to start moving due to loose or missing fasteners, it could find its way into the path of the moving cable carrier and cause massive damages to the system.
 Hint: Don’t wait to see parts laying on the ground outside of the system (where they can no longer do damage).
 If you see a missing crossbar, best practice would be to figure out where that part is now.
 It could have settled inside the chain against the cables ready to create failures.
 Make sure that you do a quick inspection up and down the chain to look for loose, damaged or missing parts.

 Now, you’re ready to answer the prayers of your anxious cable carrier.
 If you’re more comfortable with having factory-trained personnel perform this work for you, have questions that were not covered in this blog post, or run into issues during your inspections, contact us at firstname.lastname@example.org or call 800-521-2747 and ask for the ORANGE service team.
 We are also available for virtual visits.